dhable/caffeinatedideas.com/_posts/2011-01-09-software-qa-what-the-heck-are-they-verifying.markdown

 We\'re going to need a follow up release with additional features, fixes because some requirements weren\'t correct and so forth.
 This is the state of most systems and it\'s after the pain grows so much that we end up with the inevitable project of the re-write.
-We try to start the re-write but often the projects looseÂ momentumÂ and traction and users willÂ undoubtedlyÂ leave.
+We try to start the re-write but often the projects loose momentum and traction and users will undoubtedly leave.
 Perl 6, the next major version of Perl that was intended as a re-write of Perl, is a classic example.
-After years ofÂ uncertaintyÂ and slow progress,Â developersÂ (including myself) left for other languages that had a cleaner future and some even kept the Perl 5 fork alive.
+After years of uncertainty and slow progress, developers (including myself) left for other languages that had a cleaner future and some even kept the Perl 5 fork alive.

-This is why when we talk about the quality of our software, we\'re really talking about something that\'sÂ fundamentallyÂ flawed.
-Instead we need to expand our definition of quality to include not only correctness from an end user\'sÂ perspectiveÂ but also:
+This is why when we talk about the quality of our software, we\'re really talking about something that\'s fundamentally flawed.
+Instead we need to expand our definition of quality to include not only correctness from an end user\'s perspective but also:

 * within our bounds for performance
 * easy to adapt to new features